raikasdev/tusked/README.md

   - I'm not familiar with Vue, and there's ~25 directories in the root!
 Seemed too complicated to bother learning how to use Vue and contribute
 - Phanpy is going bit in the wrong direction for my use case and liking, but that's 100% fine!
 That's the point of being opinionated.
   - Uses JavaScript and not TypeScript :/
+- Add support for new messages and notifications from Streaming API (my instance doens't allow it)

 Mastodon Bird UI is already great, but having to interact outside of your instance is still hard.
 I want a smooth experience, and allow people to customize the client to their needs, without having to host an instance themselves, or use extensions (I still haven't figured out how to properly use Stylus).